 \section{Experiments}

-In this section we demonstrate that our transformer-based multimodal flow (MMF) is capable of generating the particle kinematics and flavor composition of real-world jets from CMS open data.
+\paragraph{Aspen Open Jets} We demonstrate that our transformer-based multimodal flow (MMF) is capable of generating the particle kinematics and flavor composition of real-world jets from CMS open data.
 Since our work consists of a proof-of-concept, we do not attempt a full optimization of the architectures and only train our models on a subset of the {\tt AspenOpenJets} dataset.
 Our training dataset consists of $1.25$ million AOJ jets, with $1$ million jets for training and $250$K jets for validation.
 For the source data $\*z_0=\{z_0^d\}_{d=1}^{D}$, we draw point-cloud noise from the distribution $z^d_0=(x^d_0,\,k^d_0) \sim \nu\equiv\mathcal{N}(0, \mathbf{1})\,\otimes\, {\mathcal U}(p)$ where $\mathcal{N}$ denotes the standard Gaussian over $\mathbb{R}^3$ and $\mathcal{U}$ represents the uniform categorical distribution over the token space $\mathcal{F}$ with probability parameter $p=1/S$.
 We compare our proposed model to EPiC-FM, a permutation equivariant flow-matching model with deep-sets architecture designed for particle cloud data that achieves state-of-the-art results on simulated jets [\cite{Buhmann:2023pmh,Buhmann:2023zgc,Birk:2023efj}].
 Our training setup is described in App.~\ref{app:experiments}.
 We generate samples with 270K jets using a temperature scaling of $T=0.85$ and solve the dynamics with $\Delta t=0.001$ time-step size.
 To quantify the performance of the continuous component of our generator we compute the jet-level kinematics $(p_T, m, \eta, \phi)$ and the $N$-subjettiness ratios $\tau_{21}$, $\tau_{32}$ [\cite{Thaler:2010tr}] as probes for jet substructure.
 For the discrete component we examine the particle flavor multiplicities $N^{k}$, $k\in{\mathcal{F}}$.
-Finally, to test the model capacity in reproducing cross-modal correlations we compute the {\it jet charge} $\mathcal{Q}=\sum_{i\in\rm jet} Q_i{p_T}_i/p_T^{\rm jet}$, a non-trivial aggregate of the particles electric charge $Q_i$ and transverse momentum ${p_T}_i$.
+Finally, to test the model capacity in reproducing cross-modal correlations we compute the {\it jet charge}

+a non-trivial aggregate of the particles electric charge $Q_i$ and transverse momentum ${p_T}_i$.
 These distributions, and the corresponding Wasserstein-1 distances to the AOJ truth, are provided in Fig.~\ref{fig:res} and Table~\ref{tab:results}, respectively.